Morse-Code-over-IP/moip/README.md

 # CWCom Protocol
-The [CWCom protocol](/doc/cwcom.pdf?raw=true) (cw communicator) is an effective method for transmitting morse code signals as UDP packets over ip.
+The [CWCom protocol](/doc/cwcom.pdf?raw=true) (cw communicator) is an effective method for transmitting morse code signals as UDP packets over IP.

 ## CWCom Servers
+The clients will connect to one of the servers using the CWCom protocol.

 ![Architecture](/img/architecture.png?raw=true "Architecture")

 ## Compatibility